-University of Wisconsin-Extension, Cooperative Extension, in cooperation with the U.S. Department of Agriculture and Wisconsin counties, publishes this information to further the purpose of the May 8 and June 30, 1914, Acts of Congress.
-An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and the Americans with Disabilities Act (ADA) requirements.
-If you have a disability and require this information in an alternative format (Braille, large print, audiotape, etc.), please contact oedi@uwex.uwc.edu.
-For communicative accommodations in languages other than English, please contact languageaccess@ces.uwex.edu.
+University of Wisconsin-Madison Division of Extension, in cooperation with the U.S. Department of Agriculture and Wisconsin counties, publishes this information to further the purpose of the May 8 and June 30, 1914, Acts of Congress.
+An EEO/AA employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title VI, Title IX, the Americans with Disabilities Act (ADA), and Section 504 of the Rehabilitation Act requirements.
+For communicative accommodations in languages other than English, please contact oaic@extension.wisc.edu.
+Persons with disabilities who require alternative means for communication of program information (braille, large print, audiotape, etc.) should contact Heather Lipinski Stelljes at heather.stelljes@wisc.edu.